hungdangit95/dp-900/README.md

  + Azure Databricks is a data analytics platform optimized for the Microsoft Azure cloud services platform.
  Azure Databricks offers three environments for developing data intensive applications: Databricks SQL, Databricks Data Science & Engineering, and Databricks Machine Learning.
+   - Azure data bricks is a compute service that helps Azure Data Factory to transform data visually

 + In the world of big data, raw, unorganized data is often stored in relational, non-relational, and other storage systems.
 However, on its own, raw data doesn't have the proper context or meaning to provide meaningful insights to analysts, data scientists, or business decision makers.